jaycujoh/odin-recipes/README.md

-Creating a website which will consist of a main index page which will have links to a few recipes.
+Creating a website which will consist of a main landing page and have links to a few recipes.